-On December 26, 2018, a draft FINRA Dispute Resolution Statement of Claim was received on behalf of an E\TRADE customer and the customer's limited liability company.
-The draft Statement of Claim alleges that E\TRADE Securities, E\TRADE Capital Management and John Does I-XII violated Section 10(b) of the Securities Exchange Act, committed common law fraud, breached fiduciary duties, breached contractual duties, failed to supervise, and were negligent in the maintenance of the LLC's accounts.
+On May 13, 2019, a FINRA Dispute Resolution Statement of Claim was received on behalf of an E\TRADE customer and the customer's limited liability company.
+The Statement of Claim alleges that E\TRADE Securities and E\TRADE Capital Management violated Section 10(b) of the Securities Exchange Act, committed common law fraud, breached fiduciary duties, breached contractual duties, failed to supervise, and were negligent in the maintenance of the LLC's accounts.
 The claim relates to margin liquidations from the LLC's accounts in February 2018.
-No arbitration has yet been filed, but the Company intends to defend itself vigorously in this matter.
+The Company intends to defend itself vigorously in this matter.